hjiang895/Unfair-Queue/README.md

 ## Important notes on grading

 1. The files **must be in the `src` directory**.
 You will lose 2 points for each file that is in the wrong directory.
-The best way to make sure it is in the right place is to never ever move it in the first place.
+The best way to make sure the files are in the right place is to never ever move them in the first place.

 2. Your code must compile.
 If a class does not compile, you will get a 0.
 If you are struggling and you aren't able to get in touch with me or the TAs, any TAs in the lab can help you compile your code.
 If it's 11:55pm on the day it's due and you don't want to take the late penalty, comment out the part of the code that is preventing compilation, and include an explanation of why you are commenting it out.

 3. The TAs will review and run your code.
-Note that in addition to running your `main()` method, they will try a few of their own.
+Note that in addition to running your `main()` method, they will try out one of their own.
 It's a good idea to do some error checking to avoid any surprises during grading.